Palestine, Texas: Lake Palestine

 Lake Palestine is a freshwater lake created in 1962 by the construction of the Blackburn Crossing dam on the Neches River.
 A 25,600-acre lake with a total length of 18 miles, 135 miles of shoreline, and an average depth of 16.25 ft, it offers an array of freshwater fish species, including largemouth bass, white crappie, and catfish.
 The Upper Neches River Municipal Water Authority owns and operates Lake Palestine.

 The City of Palestine has a water contract for 25 million gallons of water per day.
 It is served by a channel dam, 13 miles of pipeline, and a water treatment plant, which the city operates for water coming into the city.

 Climate

-The average warmest month is July; the highest recorded temperature was 114 °F in 1954.
-On average, the coolest month is January, and the lowest recorded temperature was –6 °F in 2021.
-The maximum average precipitation occurs in October.
+Palestine has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.
+The average warmest month is July; the highest recorded temperature was 109 F on September 4, 2000.
+On average, the coolest month is January, and the lowest recorded temperature was -1 F on December 23, 1989.
+The maximum average precipitation occurs in June.